readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

+---
-# How to succeed as an engineer at a SaaS startup
+title: How to succeed as an engineer at a SaaS startup
+sidebar_position: 10
+---

 This started out as a few bullet points in 2022 that I was trying to put together as part of a study plan to attach to a junior developer role that I was hiring for.
 In 2022, there had been a giant leap in software engineering salaries (I've always been supportive of this), yet, with a limited hiring budget, I had to think about taking on a junior developer and how we could create a path for them to become a very capable senior in a short amount of time.
 I envisaged a "wax on, wax off" set of lessons that would distill years of hard experience and wisdom.